-While normal cold composting, using a one year cycle, will not kill the roots of perennial weeds composting in a covered heap, from which the light is excluded, for a period of two years has been reported as being effective for many perennial weeds.
-When I took on my first allotment plot it was covered in perennial weeds and I took the lazy approach of making a pallet bin using four pallets, filling it with weeds and leaving it until the pallets rotted.
-Although there were
+While normal cold composting, using a one year cycle, may not kill the roots of perennial weeds composting in a covered heap, from which the light is excluded, for a period of two years has been reported as being effective for many perennial weeds

+When I took on my first allotment plot it was covered in perennial weeds and I took the lazy approach of making a pallet bin using four pallets, filling it with weeds, turning it just once when the bin was full and leaving it,

-bin so as to ensure that all light is excluded which may not be possible if using a wooden bin.
+recommend using a separate plastic compost bin so as to ensure that all light is excluded which may not be possible if using a wooden bin.
 The material is kept covered in the bin for two complete years to rot down.